 - When the NEF processes the AF request the AF-Service-Identifier may be used to authorize the AF request.

-- An application identifier or traffic filtering information (e.g. 5 Tuple or FQDN range).
-The application identifier refers to an application handling UP traffic and is used by the UPF to detect the traffic of the application
+- An application identifier for traffic detection or traffic filtering information (e.g. IP 5 Tuple).
+The application identifier for traffic detection refers to an application handling UP traffic and is used by the UPF to detect the traffic of the application

 When the AF request is for influencing SMF routing decisions, the information is to identify the traffic to be routed.

-When FQDN range is provided it may be used by SMF as one of the triggers for retrieving EAS Deployment Information from NEF.
-Retrieval of EAS Deployment Information is defined in TS 23.548 [130].
+- An Application ID: describes the application the traffic influence information applies for.
+If the EAS Correlation indication or traffic correlation indication is provided, the Application ID indicates the application that the selection of the common EAS and/or common DNAI applies for.
+The AF shall provide a unique Application ID for each AF request that includes the EAS Correlation indication or traffic correlation indication.

-NOTE 1: It is also possible that the SMF triggers retrieving EAS Deployment Information based on implementation or local configuration.
+NOTE 1: This ensures that the set of UEs that the EAS Correlation indication or traffic correlation indication applies for can be determined based on the Application ID.
+If the AF provides the EAS Deployment Information as described in TS 23.548 [130], the AF provides the same value as used for the same application in the EAS Deployment Information.
+NOTE 2: The Application ID and application identifier for traffic detection are independent parameters and can co-exist, as they serve for different purpose.

-When the AF request is for subscription to notifications about UP path management events, the information is to identify the traffic that the events relate to.
+- When the AF request is for subscription to notifications about UP path management events, the information is to identify the traffic that the events relate to.

 2) Information about the N6 traffic routing requirements for traffic identified as defined in 1).
 This includes: